 Posterior knee dislocations are where the tibia (shin bone) gets pushed backward — the way your knee is not supposed to bend.

 Anterior dislocations are the opposite, instead of the thigh bone going forward and the shin going back, the shin bone hyperextends while your thigh bone gets pushed back.

 Finally, there are the rotation-type dislocations, This is where your shin bone gets pushed out to the outside (lateral) or inside (medial) part of your body.
 In some circumstances, your shin bone can rotate out of place, essentially twisting and snapping (or stretching) the tendons that attach it to your femur.

 Some dislocations will get better with rest, but most require some sort of surgery or “resetting” by a doctor.

-Since there are so many tendon injuries associated with a dislocation (of any type), PRP or stem-cell therapy can really help speed up healing.
+Since there are so many tendon injuries associated with a dislocation (of any type), PRP or therapy can really help speed up healing.
 With these therapies you’re not adding anything unnatural into your body — you’re just showing your body where to put what it already makes to use.

 Common Knee Injuries

 We wish these injuries weren’t so common, but many of us were not kind to our knees in our youth.
 Whether you played soccer, volleyball, or were a runner, most athletes (and long-retired athletes) have one of these common knee injuries at one point.

 If your knee injury was due to a fall, you have an equally long road ahead of you.

 No matter the source of your injury, we want to make the road to recovery as short and painless as possible.
 Find out if our services are a good fit for you and your rehabilitation journey on our site.